MostafaEbrahiem/Simple_Attendance_System/README.md

 ﻿# Simple_Attendance_System
 Simple attendance system made using django

-Database models that used in this project is one for attendance and one leaving, and to see the user record just sign in as an admin by writing (/admin) after the web address using these credential :User name = mostafa , Password = 12345678
+Database models that used in this project is one for attendance and one leaving.

+And to see the user record just sign in as an admin by writing (/admin) after the web address using these credential :User name = mostafa , Password = 12345678

 ![image](https://user-images.githubusercontent.com/88105870/194645242-23701c3e-7a85-4adc-b2b5-5c6accfd9e23.png)